rorro6787/ImageTracking/README.md

 ## Dataset

-The dataset should consist of video frames or images with handwritten digits, annotated with bounding boxes.
-You can use existing datasets like MNIST and augment them to create video sequences.
+The dataset should consist of video frames or images containing hands of human persons forming the different forms, annotated with bounding boxes.
+You can use existing datasets like the ones on Roboflow web or annotate you own dataset by hand.

 ## Contributors
 - [![GitHub](https://img.shields.io/badge/GitHub-100000?style=flat&logo=github&logoColor=white)](https://github.com/rorro6787) [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/emilio-rodrigo-carreira-villalta-2a62aa250/) **Emilio Rodrigo Carreira Villalta**